DataMa-Solutions/docs/compare/model/modeling_components.md

 ## Significance

-In ‘Safe Mode’, Simple check of minimal volume (manually inputted) for given metric in Start and End
+In 'Safe Mode', simple check of minimal volume (manually inputted) for given metric in Start and End

 ## Scope

-‘Out’ segment defined in column ‘Scope’ is excluded from analysis, and simply stacked on Start and End column in waterfall chart
+'Out' segment defined in column 'Scope' is excluded from analysis, and simply stacked on Start and End column in waterfall chart

 ## Covariance